jgarnet/schema-parser/README.md

 }
 ```

-With reduction disabled, each object gets its own type, regardless of common field overlap:
+With reduction disabled, each object gets its own type, regardless if it shares the same type structure as other objects:

 ```typescript
 const input = {